 The answer is no, you wouldn't have to register if you're charged, but if you get convicted of Penal Code Section 243.4 — sexual battery — believe it or not, that is a registerable offense.
 So, one big thing that defense attorneys are trying to do — is get rid of any sex offenses where the individual has to register as a sex offender.

 Nobody wants to register as a sex offender.
-There are all sorts of ways to get around that, but obviously, you're going to need a smart sex crime attorney that's been down this road before and had success.
+There are all sorts of ways to get around that, but obviously, you're going to need a smart sex crime attorney who's been down this road before and had success.

 I try to get as much information as possible about the client — whether they have a family or a job.
 We're going to see if they have any prior sex-related offenses.
 There's a whole host of things that go into deciding whether a prosecutor is going to try to force sex registration when it comes to a sexual battery case.